openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_aml.json}}

-The OP shall notignore some or all of the query restrictions on possible values and shall not deliver available verified/verification data that does not match these constraints.
+The OP shall not ignore some or all of the query restrictions on possible values and shall not deliver available verified/verification data that does not match these constraints.

 ### max_age